 Depending on your business’s stage or objectives, your sales pipeline management tool can be a spreadsheet or a sales automation CRM.
 Once you have decided your business objectives and mapped them to your sales pipeline stages, the next step is to begin the hunt for a sales pipeline management tool.

-Choosing the Best Sales Pipeline Management Tool
+How to Choose the Best Sales Pipeline Management Tool?

 Here’s a quick checklist to help you finalize a sales pipeline management tool: